 - Lyndon Hardy's "Master of the Five Magics" series starts out with five kinds of magic whose rules have been studied and formalised to such a degree that each kind of magic uses different terms to indicate its ultimate law(s) - the Principles of thaumaturgy, the Doctrine of alchemy, the Maxim of magic, the Rule of sorcery, and the Laws of wizardry.
 The antagonist in the second book is attempting to conquer the world by mastering the meta-laws that govern which rules are dominant at any given time, then disconnecting them and bringing in new ways to perform these various arts that his troops have figured out but the established orders are unable to use - essentially trying to win by having analysed magic more than the other guys.

-- A Mage's Power: Dengel Tymh is a name known all over the world.
+- Journey to Chaos: Dengel Tymh is a name known all over the world.
 This is because the world runs on magitek and he is the one who who codified magic as a practical science instead of a mystical art.
 His Introduction to Magecraft has been a best seller for over a thousand years.

 - The Second Apocalypse plays with it, using the Dunyain, a race of absurdly intelligent Straw Vulcans, as a vehicle.